Lady Kinvara Balfour: As host and public speaker

 Balfour is an interpreter of global cultural trends with a focus on fashion and popular culture.
 She is often considered a "consultant of cool" and a key influencer for international companies and brands.
 She speaks at events and conferences around the world for corporations including Jimmy Choo, Procter & Gamble, Richemont, Coutts, UBS and Canon.

 As of February 2014, Balfour hosts Fashion in Conversation for Apple, a series of interviews in the UK and US with influential names in the industry like Vogue editor-in-chief Anna Wintour, blogger Scott Schuman aka The Sartorialist, fashion designers Zac Posen, Marchesa, Proenza Schouler, Mary Katrantzou, Anya Hindmarch, Manolo Blahnik, "Queen of the Green Carpet" Livia Firth and Academy Award winning costume designer Sandy Powell among others.
 On 7 April 2014, designer Tom Ford announced his marriage to Richard Buckley during a Fashion in Conversation interview with Balfour.
 The series is available worldwide on iTunes.

 In September 2014, Balfour acted as guest host for The AOL BUILD Speaker Series in New York, interviewing fashion designer Zac Posen, Dao-Yi Chow and Maxwell Osborne of Public School, and Jens Grede, Co-Founder of Industrie Magazine, Saturday Group and FRAME Denim.

 Balfour has lectured at London's Victoria & Albert Museum.

 As producer and creative director

 As of 2014, Balfour is working on a fashion-based documentary series about industry visionaries called Fashion Week for US and UK television.

 Balfour was Executive Producer on McQueen (2018) - a documentary film about the late British designer Alexander McQueen - Directed by Ian Bonhôte and scripted by Peter Ettedgui.

 Personal life

 In 2009, Balfour married Italian Count Riccardo Lanza at Arundel Castle, West Sussex.
 They divorced in 2011.
-Balfour and her partner, Surf Air chief executive Sudhin Shahani, have a son born in October 2018.
+Balfour and her partner, Surf Air co-founder Sudhin Shahani, have a son born in October 2018.